Connect With Us on Social Media

 RRCA Hall of Fame 1990-1999

-He was the fastest U.S. Masters marathoner for more than 15 years (2:15:15 at Twin Cities in 1984).
-Before that, he was an outstanding track and cross-country, and one of the founding figures in the Florida Track Club.
+Brown was the fastest U.S. Masters marathoner for more than 15 years (2:15:15 at Twin Cities in 1984).
+Before that, he was an outstanding track and cross-country athlete, and one of the founding figures in the Florida Track Club.
 He and his son Darren both ran sub-four-minute miles, a generation apart.

 Jennings was the first female on her high school’s all-male track team.
 From her sophomore year until graduation, Jennings was ranked number one on her team and third overall in the league.
 She continued to run in college as part of the Princeton University track team, but struggled to keep up in school and stick to a rigorous practice schedule.
 She quit running several times out of frustration.
 In 1984, she was inspired to resurrect her career while watching Joan Benoit Samuelson win the Olympic Gold medal in the first women’s marathon to be included in the Olympic Games.
 She had trained alongside Samuelson as part of the Liberty Athletic Club, and Jennings had beaten her several times in competitive races.
 At that moment, She recommitted herself to the sport and trained her way into the 1988 Olympic Games, where she finished sixth in the 10,000 meter event.
 Jennings then went on to win nine U.S. cross-country championships and an Olympic Bronze medal in the 10,000 meters in Barcelona in 1992.
 She holds the American record for the 10,000 meters, the American indoor record for the 5,000 and 3,000 meters, and the American road records in the 5K and 10K distances.